Relational Memory: Native In-Memory Accesses on Rows and Columns: Related Work

 \Paragraph{FPGA in DBMS} FPGAs can be integrated either by using it as a filter by placing it between the data source and CPU or by using it as a co-processor to accelerate the workload~\cite{Fang2020, Istvan2020, Istvan2020a, Istvan2019}.
-In the former approach the FPGA is used as a decompress-filter between the data source and the CPU to improve the effective bandwidth.
+In the former approach, the FPGA is used as a decompress-filter between the data source and the CPU to improve the effective bandwidth.
 This approach has been adopted by a number of systems like Netezza~\cite{Francisco2011}, Mellanox~\cite{NVDIA2020}, and Napatech~\cite{Napatech2018}.
-In contrast, in the later approach, the FPGA can access the host memory directly and communicate with the CPU via a shared memory, thus avoiding the extra copying of data from/to the device memory.
-Although this approach is still quite new, a few systems have deployed FPGAs as co-processors~\cite{Crockett2014, Gupta2016, Sidler2017}.
-Following this direction, different operators of DBMS like compression, decompression, sort and joins has been accelerated~\cite{Qiao2018, Fang2019, Zhang2016a, Halstead2015}.
+In contrast, in the latter approach, the FPGA can access the host memory directly and communicate with the CPU via shared memory, thus avoiding the extra copying of data from/to the device memory.
+Although this approach is still quite new, a few systems have deployed FPGAs as co-processors~\cite{Crockett2014, Gupta2016, Sidler2017, Salami2017}.
+Following this direction, different operators of DBMS like selection~\cite{SUN2021}, aggregation~\cite{Dennl2013}, compression~\cite{Qiao2018}, decompression~\cite{Fang2019}, sort~\cite{Zhang2016a}, groupby~\cite{Absalyamov2016}, and joins have~\cite{Xue2020,Halstead2015} been accelerated.
 Another popular technique is to integrate FPGA to the CPU as an I/O device to accelerate database analytics especially where CPUs are the bottleneck.
 Contrary to the co-processor technique, the CPU and FPGA have their own memory in this architecture.
 The FPGA is connected to the CPU through buses.
-When the FPGA receives tasks from the CPU it copies the data from the host memory to the device memory, then it fetches data from the memory, writes the results back to the device memory after processing and finally copies the results back to the host memory.
+When the FPGA receives tasks from the CPU, it copies the data from the host memory to the device memory, then it fetches data from the memory, writes the results back to the device memory after processing, and finally copies the results back to the host memory.
 A number of systems like Kickfire's MySQL Analytic Appliance, dbX have implemented this architecture~\cite{Scofield2010, Casper2014}.

-Although many FPGA-based accelerators have reported high throughput, the low bandwidth between the FPGA and the host memory (or CPU) is a bottleneck~\cite{Kara2017}.
+Many FPGA-based accelerators report high throughput, however, the low bandwidth between FPGA and host memory (or CPU) is a bottleneck~\cite{Kara2017}.
 In addition, the transfer latency of data from the host to FPGAs is significant.
-Thus accelerator designing becomes challenging for systems with unpredictable memory access patterns.
+Thus, designing accelerators is challenging for systems with unpredictable memory access patterns.